ncodeit-java/fullstacktaskswithsolution/spring core/springcore.md

         gear.changeGear(gearNumber);
     }
 }
 ```
-_In this implementation, the Car class has three dependencies: Engine, Brakes, and Gear.
+*In this implementation, the Car class has three dependencies: Engine, Brakes, and Gear.
 These dependencies can be injected using constructor injection, setter injection, or field injection, as demonstrated in the code.
-The class also has some basic methods to start the car, stop the car, and change gears_
+The class also has some basic methods to start the car, stop the car, and change gears.*

 ---

 #### Task2: Create a new instance of Mobile using @Bean and @Configuration annotations and print the value of the instance variable like mobileType which is passed as a constructor argument.